Frequently Asked Questions (FAQs) - Cancer Centres

 What is a cancer centre?

-A cancer centre is a hospital in which staff with specialist expertise in cancer / specific types of cancer are concentrated.
+A cancer centre is a hospital that has a concentration of staff with specialist expertise in cancer or specific types of cancer.

-Cancer centres work closely with other hospitals and community services (like GPs, pharmacies and cancer survivorship support services) to ensure appropriate aspects of patient care are delivered as close to home as possible.
+The staff in cancer centres work with GPs, community pharmacies, cancer survivorship support services and other hospitals.
+This allows appropriate patient care to be delivered as close to home as possible.

 What were the criteria for selecting the cancer centres?